 Certainly, in all EU countries there is long term digital growth.
 Moreover, international outsourcing takes place - partly reflecting digital outsourcing -, rising trade in ICT goods is observed and e-government has become prolific.
-There are considerable differences among EU countries/OECD countries, respectively.
-This is partly related to two basic problems:
+There are considerable differences

 - the fact that (following the arguments of ARROW) information markets are systematically imperfect as those who want to sell digital information have to reveal part of the information for free.
 This implies that national information markets as well as international information markets typically suffer from market imperfections related to the fact that the effective demand as perceived by the supply side is below the demand level reflecting the marginal social benefit.
 This also implies that the national excess demand in any potential import market for information is lower than in a normal market and hence international trade in information is below the optimum level. - Part of the information and knowledge market suffers from the fact that the respective products are "experience goods" or "confidence goods" where potential users find it quite difficult to indicate the value of the respective goods.
 Hence there is a market for lemons problem in part of digital markets.